Burnt orange bridesmaid dress for Amanda in silk dupion

 custom wedding cravat tie ivory silk

-Modern ‘scrunchy tie’ style cravats were made for Amanda’s wedding party each with a matching hankie.
+I made Modern ‘scrunchy tie’ style cravats for Amanda’s wedding party each with a matching hankie.
 All the cravats were with a simple neck-band and clip for ease of dressing.
-Eight were made in the copper silk dupion to match the bridesmaids’ dresses and a single one in ivory silk-dupion for the groom.
+Eight were made in the copper silk dupion to match the bridesmaids’ dresses.
+And then a single one in ivory silk-dupion for the groom.

 groomsmen cravats and hankies made to order